Online Counselling for Neurodivergent & Highly Sensitive Adults

 ☑︎ Reducing burnout and chronic overwhelm

-☑︎ Building self-trust and a steadier sense of identity
+☑︎ Building self-trust and a clearer sense of identity

 ☑︎ Finding relief in being understood, without having to perform

 I hold deep respect for the ways you’ve adapted and coped.
-Therapy can be a place to soften that effort — and begin relating to yourself with more clarity, kindness, and confidence.
+In our work, I can support you to soften that effort — and find ways to relate to yourself with more clarity, kindness, and confidence — without losing the parts of you that help you navigate a neurotypical world.

-If you’re neurodivergent, highly sensitive, or exploring whether this may be part of your experience, therapy might offer a supportive place to begin.
+If you’re neurodivergent, highly sensitive, or exploring whether this may be part of your experience, therapy is a supportive place to begin.
 You’re welcome to get in touch to see whether working together feels right.

 Neurodivergent & Highly Sensitive (HSP) Adults: Common Questions